 Doug Sovern began his journalism career as a copy boy at The New York Times.
 He moved to the San Francisco Bay Area in 1985, to play bass with Nice Boys From New York.
 Needing a day job, he fell into radio as a production assistant at K-101 FM, in the days before deregulation, when every radio station had a news department.
 He soon became a street reporter, then Sports Director and Assistant News Director, and hosted his own talk show.
 He also became the Northern California Correspondent for Associated Press Radio.
 In 1990, Doug worked briefly at KGO Radio in San Francisco before joining KCBS, California’s legendary all-news radio giant, and the oldest radio station in America (born in 1909!).
-He’s been at KCBS ever since.
-Doug covers politics for KCBS, and also does special features and investigations.
-Weekday afternoons at 3:30, he hosts the live interview program, “The State of California,” exploring politics and public policy.
-He reports occasionally for KPIX-TV Channel 5, where he’s also co-hosted or appeared on numerous TV specials, town halls and candidate debates.
+Doug spent 35 years at KCBS, retiring in 2025.
+Doug covered politics for KCBS as Political Reporter from 2006-25, and also did many special features and award-winning investigations.
+Weekday afternoons at 3:30, he hosted the live interview program, “The State of California,” exploring politics and public policy.
+He reported occasionally for KPIX-TV Channel 5, where he also co-hosted or appeared on numerous TV specials, town halls and candidate debates.
 He has also written for the San Francisco Chronicle.

 Doug has won more than 250 journalism awards, including a duPont-Columbia Award Special Citation, 16 National Headliner Awards, 12 national Edward R. Murrow Awards, and nine Sigma Delta Chi Awards from the national Society of Professional Journalists.
-The SPJ has honored Doug for Best Investigative Reporting six different times, more than any other journalist in any medium.
-Doug was also the first three-time winner of the AP TV/Radio Association’s Best Reporter of the Year Award (which covers 13 western states) and has won it five times overall.
+The SPJ has honored Doug for Best Investigative Reporting six different times.
+Doug was also the first three-time winner of the AP TV/Radio Association’s Best Reporter of the Year Award (which covers 13 western states) and won it five times overall.
 He’s also won the California Journalism Award, the John Swett Award, the Gracie Award, the Mark Twain Award and many others.
 In 2017, he was inducted into the Bay Area Radio Hall of Fame.
+In 2025, the San Francisco Press Club honored him with its Lifetime Achievement Award.

-Doug has reported for KCBS from every continent except Antarctica.
+Doug reported for KCBS from every continent except Antarctica.
 He reported from New Orleans after Hurricane Katrina, Haiti after the devastating 2010 earthquake and New York City after the 9/11 terrorist attack.
 He covered the 1989 Loma Prieta earthquake, the 1991 East Bay Firestorm, the Los Angeles riots in 1992, a deadly expedition on Mt.
 Everest in 2000 and the London bombings in 2005.
 He has done award-winning specials for KCBS from China, Africa, Mexico and the Tour de France.
-He has covered every presidential campaign since 1988 and interviewed almost every major presidential candidate, and many of the minor ones, since then.
+He covered every presidential campaign from 1988-2024 and interviewed almost every major presidential candidate, and many of the minor ones, during that span.

 In a career packed with memorable moments, Doug says the two that stand out most are when the Dalai Lama taught him about the impermanence of all things (in 1989, just before the deadly Loma Prieta earthquake, which Doug narrowly survived but which killed his former housemate), and when he caught and saved Mother Teresa when she fell down some stairs at her AIDS hospice in San Francisco, for which she gave him a medal.